Amita-Monal/Hospitality-Service-Analysis/README.md

 ### Project Overview

-The Hospitality Service Project is designed to provide a comprehensive analysis of the hospitality industry, focusing on key aspects such as hotel bookings, room occupancy, and revenue management.
+The Hospitality Service Project is designed to provide a comprehensive analysis of the hospitality industry, focusing on key aspects such as hotel bookings, room occupancy and revenue management.
 The project integrates various datasets to create a robust dashboard and key performance indicators (KPIs) that offer valuable insights into the operations of hotels across different regions.

 ### Data Sources